-Liver-Directed Radiation
+Liver- or Lung-Directed Radiation

-Liver-directed radiation therapies include arterial radioembolization with microspheres406-416 and conformal (stereotactic) external beam RT (EBRT).
+Local radiation therapies include arterial radioembolization with microspheres442-452 and conformal (stereotactic) external beam RT (EBRT).453

-EBRT to the metastatic site can be considered in highly selected cases in which the patient has a limited number of liver or lung metastases or the patient is symptomatic (category 3 recommendation) or in the setting of a clinical trial.
+EBRT to the metastatic site can be considered in highly selected cases in which the patient has a limited number of liver or lung metastases or the patient is symptomatic or in the setting of a clinical trial.
 It should be delivered in a highly conformal manner and should not be used in place of surgical resection.
-The possible techniques include three-dimensional conformal radiotherapy, SBRT, 349,389,390,418 and IMRT, which uses computer imaging to focus radiation to the tumor site and potentially decrease toxicity to normal tissue.
-419-422
+The possible techniques include three-dimensional conformal radiotherapy, SBRT, ^{381,422,423,454,455} and IMRT, which uses computer imaging to focus radiation to the tumor site and potentially decrease toxicity to normal tissue.
+456-459